 Both of these FAFSAs will have 2015 as the base year.
-For students filing the 2016-2017 FAFSA for the first time, the base year runs from January 1 of the junior year in high school (spring term) to December 31 of the senior year in high school (fall term).
 For students filing the 2017-2018 FAFSA for the first time, the base year runs from January 1 of the sophomore year in high school (spring term) to December 31 of the junior year in high school (fall term).

-This change potentially causes complications for parents of high school juniors who were selling stocks and other investments in 2015, so that the capital gains would not affect eligibility for need-based financial aid when their children file the 2017-2018 FAFSA as high school seniors.
-The switch to priorprior year means that the 2017-2018 FAFSA will be based on income in the 2015 tax year instead of the 2016 tax year.
-These parents will need to offset the 2015 gains with losses in order to avoid artificially increasing income during the base year.
+This change may potentially cause complications for parents of high school juniors who sold stocks and other investments in 2015, so that the capital gains would not affect eligibility for need-based financial aid when their children file the 2017-2018 FAFSA as high school seniors.
+The switch to prior-prior year means that the 2017-2018 FAFSA will be based on income in the 2015 tax year instead of the 2016 tax year.
+These parents should have offset the 2015 gains with losses in order to avoid artificially increasing income during the base year.